 It was Alexander Charming, dressed in the red uniform of a royal guard—minus, the sleeves.
 How he managed to pass royal guard inspection, Olive didn’t know.
 Probably because of how meticulously he polished his golden buttons or how pristinely shined he kept the medals that gleamed at his chest.

 That aside, Charming was someone who lived up to his name.
-Spiked blonde-hair, dimpled cheeks, broad shoulders.
-A cylindrical, black conductor hanging in grandiosity at his waist for all to see.
-A melee-class model.
-He always did enjoy facing things head-on.
-Usually, hot-blooded people like Alexander irritated Olive.
+Spiked blonde-hair, dimpled cheeks, broad shoulders, etcetera.
+A cylindrical, black conductor hung with grandiosity at his waist for all to see.
+A melee-class mode, probably.
+Charming always did enjoy facing things head-on.
+Usually, hot-blooded people like him irritated Olive.
 But Olive thought Alexander was a decent human being.
 More decent than a lot of the people around the mansion.
 Still, he loathed Alexander’s name.
 No, he felt pity for Alexander’s name.
 ‘Charming’?
 Really?
-It was a lot to live up to, that name.
+It was a lot to live up to—that name.

 “Look, if they really wanted to kill me, they would’ve used a better weapon than a bow conductor.”
 Olive sighed.

 “If they didn’t want to kill you, they wouldn’t have tried to shoot you in the first place,” Alexander returned.
 There was guilt lining the corners of his false smile.

-Olive frowned.
-That was an odd line of thought.
+Olive frowned at the odd line of thought.
 Where had that come from?

 Shaking it off, Olive opened his mouth to retort but stopped short when he noticed there was an unannounced man standing just behind Alexander.
-The man had on a thick coat that obscured much of his pale skin.
+The man had on a thick coat which obscured much of his tanned skin.
 Even so, Olive could tell that the man was rather lean.
 His hair was dark and jagged, his eyes a bright hazel.
 At his waist hung what appeared to be two pairs of curved conductors.
-What kind they were and what conducting type the man wielded, Olive did not know.
+What kind they were and what conducting type the man wielded—Olive did not know.
 The man looked young though.
 Maybe a year or two older than Olive himself.